 This Instant Pot Hungarian Goulash gives me all of the warm and fuzzy feels.
 It reminds me so much of my mom and my childhood.
 Growing up, my mom used to make goulash all the time on weekends.
 I can still so distinctively remember the smells throughout our whole house, so anytime I make it now, it makes me smile.
 When you make this meal in an Instant Pot (pressure cooker), it’s done in a flash and is a delicious comforting hearty meal.

-My Mom is German/Austrian/Hungarian, so these flavors are right up her alley.
-The beef goulash is made with a tomato based sauce and seasoned with sweet paprika (also known as Hungarian Paprika).
+My mom is German/Austrian/Hungarian, so these flavors are very much part of her heritage.
+The beef goulash (also known as gulyas) is made with a tomato based sauce and seasoned with sweet paprika (also known as Hungarian Paprika).
 This is such a family favorite recipe!

-This cheesy beef noodle casserole is another one that’s such a family friendly comforting meal.
-If there is one dish my Mom could make, it was this goulash.
-She would start this Hungarian goulash recipe early in the morning and that would be our Sunday night dinner.
+If my Mom wasn’t making this goulash, she would make this cheesy beef noodle casserole for one of our favorite comforting family meals.
+When we were kids, she would start this Hungarian goulash recipe early in the morning and that would be our Sunday night dinner.

-Goulash is a hearty, comforting beef vegetable stew (well kind of a stew).
-There are many ways you could eat it, but I always had it over egg noodles as a kid, that is how I prefer it to this day.
+Goulash is a hearty, comforting beef vegetable stew (well, kind of a stew).
+There are many ways you could make it and may different interpretations, this is one that was shared with me.
+There are also many ways to eat it – as a stew by itself or over egg noodles, that’s how we ate it, so that is how I prefer it to this day.